Programs - 2023

 And with that, Paula began leading us in gentle stretches and movements to help us feel the connections and interplay between various parts of our bodies, from the tip of our head to our toes.
 We felt taller and more limber by the end of the session.
 It was a lovely afternoon.

-CAN Members on The Secrets of Longevity Feb 24, 2023 Click here to open, click to close
+CAN Members on The Secrets of Longevity Feb 24, 2023 Click To open, click to close

 Leontine Temsky, Irene Sopher, Mary Borkovitz, and Don Monaco